How to Cancel a Credit Card

 Use any remaining rewards prior to canceling your card.
-If you don’t want to miss out on airline or other travel rewards, accrued points or cash back rewards, be sure to cash in on those prior to canceling.
+If you don’t want to miss out on accrued points or cash back rewards, redeem them prior to canceling.

 Notify other cardholders that you intend to close the account.
 If your spouse or other family members are authorized users on your account, be sure to let them know that you plan to close or cancel the card.

 Destroy your card.
-Shred or cut up your card before you throw it away, which is always a good security practice.
+It’s always a good security practice to shred or cut up your card before you throw it away.

 Get a copy of your credit report.
-Approximately one month after you have canceled your card, you can access your updated credit report to confirm that the canceled card information is reflected accurately.
+Get a copy of your credit report.
+Approximately one month after you have canceled your card, you can access your credit report to confirm that the canceled card information is reflected accurately.

 Your account will remain on your credit report.
 Although your account will show as closed, it will remain on your credit report for a number of years.